tinyclub/linux-lab/README.md

     $ tools/docker/ssh
     $ tools/docker/webssh

-Choose one of the method:
+Choose one of the methods:

     $ tools/docker/login list  # List, choose and record
     $ tools/docker/login vnc   # Choose one directly and record for late login